m0rg-dev/digitalis-linux/toolchain_notes.md

 - Packages other than glibc MUST NOT specify ldconfig in their scripts.
 - Packages that install libraries MUST NOT also install programs.
+    - Packages that install libraries MAY install programs whose sole function is to provide library configuration information.
 - Packages MUST NOT have build-time dependencies on glibc-devel or libstdc++-devel.
     - Compilers SHOULD have runtime dependencies on glibc-devel and/or libstdc++-devel, as appropriate.
 - Libraries SHOULD install pkg-config files.